hexarc-software/hexarc-pact/README.md

 * Hassle-free API integrations in seconds.
 * No type information loosing.
 Consume exact API that is provided.
 * Code first.
 No need to describe your API protocol in external IDL/DSL.
 * Charged with advanced types.
-Not only simple DTOs but enums, generics, tagged union and etc.
+Not only simple DTOs but enums, generics, tagged union, etc.

 ## Type System
 The Pact type system based on the .NET CLR types with some bespoke ones